MathNet: Haar-Like Wavelet Multiresolution-Analysis for Graph Representation and Learning: Experimental Study

 \section{Experimental Study}

-In this section, we evaluate our proposed framework \textsc{HaarNet} on several graph classification and regression tasks.
-In Part~\ref{task1}, we select four popular graph classification data sets and compare the performance of our \textsc{HaarNet} with some representative methods in the literature.
-Also, we demonstrate the capability of learning on a large-scale data set for our proposed method with a multi-class classification task in Part~\ref{task2}.
-Finally, we present one regression task in Part~\ref{task3}.
-We present the partial descriptive statistics of all the data sets used in this paper in TABLE~\ref{partial_statistics}, and provide detailed descriptions in the corresponding subsections.
+This section evaluates our proposed framework $\textsc{MathNet}$ on several graph classification and regression tasks.
+In Section~\ref{task1}, we select four popular graph classification data sets and compare the performance of our $\textsc{MathNet}$ with some representative methods in the literature.
+Also, we demonstrate the capability of learning on a large-scale data set for our proposed method with a multi-class classification task in Section~\ref{task2}.
+Finally, we present one regression task in Section~\ref{task3}.
+We present the partial descriptive statistics of all the data sets used in this paper in TABLE~\ref{partial_statistics} and provide detailed descriptions in the corresponding subsections.

-All the programs in this work were written in PyTorch \cite{pytorch} and the library PyTorch Geometric \cite{pyg}, and all the experiments run on NVIDIA\textsuperscript{\textregistered} Tesla V100 GPU with 5,120 CUDA cores and 16GB HBM2 mounted on a high performance computing cluster.
+All the programs in this work were written in PyTorch, and the library PyTorch Geometric \cite{pyg}.
+All the experiments run on NVIDIA\textsuperscript{\textregistered} Tesla V100 GPU with 5,120 CUDA cores, and 16GB HBM2 mounted on a high performance computing cluster.